 With the emerging e-society, it is becoming essential that all electronic information and services should be accessible for all, regardless of devices, situations, and abilities.
 This requires competent ICT professionals who are able to create universally accessible user interfaces.
 Furthermore, the emergence of the e-society poses a great challenge on ICT infrastructure and services in our society.More about aims and contents.

 This programme in Universal Design of ICT aims to meet the growing need for knowledge and expertise in universal design of ICT solutions.

-The programme is relevant for those holding a competence within human-computer interaction, interaction designers, software engineers and related professionals in the public sectors.
+The programme is relevant for those with prior competence in human-computer interaction, interaction designers, software engineers, and related professionals in the public sector.
 The programme is also relevant for those interested in further education at doctoral level.

-In order to be qualified for the Master's programme, applicants must have a Bachelor's Degree in computer science, information technology or other equivalent qualifications which inculdes at least 80 ECTS within the field of computer science.
+Applicants must have a bachelor's degree in computer science, information technology or other equivalent qualifications which include at least 80 ECTS within the field of computer science.

 Programme content and structure

 FactsMaster Programme in Universal Design of ICT August 120 2 years (full-time), 4 years (part-time) Pilestredet, Oslo English This programme has no tuition fees.
 A semester fee of NOK 860 (approx. EUR 90) is payable each semester.